HobbyTransform/Encoded-Laser-and-LED-Serial-Communication/README.md

 - 2 x computers, one per arduino
 - male to male and male to female jumper leads
 - 1 x KY-008 laser module
-- 1 x laser sensor module
+- 1 x laser sensor module, non-modulated
 - 1 x mini breadboard for photo-receiver / photodiode

 How to install: